Freetown Cotton Tree

 Symbol of Sierra Leone

-Many local people attribute Cotton Tree with magical properties.
-Ceiba trees have a special meaning for local cultures, e.g. they were planted along the fortifications, which were built in the times of slave trade.
+Many local people attribute Cotton Tree to magical properties.
+Ceiba trees have a special meaning for local cultures, e.g. they were planted along the fortifications, which were built in the times of the slave trade.

 - Ferdinand de Jong and Michael Rowlands.
 Reclaiming Heritage – Alternative Imaginaries of Memory in West Africa.
 2007.

-Sierra Leone is rich both with natural and man made landmarks.
-Not too many known that in the country are located several abandoned fortified towns built by local people to escape from slave traders.
+Sierra Leone is rich in both natural and man-made landmarks.
+Not too many know that in the country are located several abandoned fortified towns built by local people to escape from slave traders.